IC Electronic Filters Information

 Filters are broadly classified according to the type of frequencies that the filter is able to suppress or attenuate.
 In this regard, there are four main categories:

-- Low-pass filters attenuate or suppresses signals with frequencies above a particular frequency called the cutoff or critical frequency.
+- Low-pass filters attenuate or suppress signals with frequencies above a particular frequency called the cutoff or critical frequency.
 For example a low-pass filter (LPF) with a cutoff frequency of 40 Hz can eliminate noise with a frequency of 60 Hz.

 - High-pass filters suppress or attenuate signals with frequencies lower than a particular frequency, also called the cutoff or critical frequency.
 For instance a high-pass filter (HPF) with a cutoff frequency of 100 Hz can be used to suppress the unwanted DC voltage in amplifier systems, if desired.